The SCRTP desktop systems use modules (from the Environment Modules project) to provide specialised software and specific versions of software.

 Sometimes you require a specific version of software, for compatibility reasons or because features have been removed or changed.
 You can specify a full name as given in the listing to do this.

 Be cautious about loading two versions of the same program at once.
 This doesn't usually allow you to use both versions and can cause problems.
 Use

 to remove one version before adding another.

-The module load command can be used in job submission scripts, or can be put in your .bashrc file to be run every time you login.
+The module load command can be used in job submission scripts where needed.

 Sometimes you may need software that is not installed by default.
 You can request it be installed system-wide using bugzilla, but this may not be possible and takes time.
 Often you can install something just for yourself (a local install).